VideoCAD

 Number of pixels

-Horizontal and vertical numbers of effective pixels of the image sensor.
+Horizontal and vertical numbers of active pixels of the image sensor.

 Number of pixels is used in modeling image resolution and in calculation of person detection, identification and license plate reading areas.